ThabisoM7/Systems-Programming/README.md

 Memory management exercises (malloc, free, pointers).

-Practice projects to get closer to “how the machine really works.”

-This repo is not a polished product — it’s my playground for learning, breaking things, and figuring out how systems work under the hood.
+This repo is not a polished product — it’s my playground for learning, breaking things, and figuring out how things work under the hood.